 This has resulted in a situation in which no works describing what transpired in Latin America by tracing a common Latin American narrative have been produced.
 Moreover, there are no volumes situating this narrative in a global perspective by showing how local law continuously and resiliently interacted with continent-wide as well as global developments and thus formed part of conversations also taking place in Europe, Africa, Asia and North America.

 The edited volume ‘The Cambridge History of Latin American Law in Global Perspective’ seeks to address these lacunas by proposing an approach that will cover the legal trajectory of the continent from the earliest phases of the pre-colonial period to the present.
 It asks both about the commonalities between the Latin American legal developments and how legal developments in Latin America were related to developments in other parts of the globe.
 Rather than offering another description of the major fields within law (contract law, criminal law, etc), of legal actors (jurists, judges, notaries), or the legal mechanism employed to discriminate against individuals or groups (ethnic, racial or gender classifications), the volume examines the legal context(s) within which these operated.
 It asks how norms were produced, who produced them and what happened afterwards.

-The book will consist of seven parts and an introduction.
-As a collective project, the contributions will be written by a diverse group of 16 scholars based in Latin America, Europe and the United States.
-An initial online meeting between the authors, editors and the coordinator will take place on 8 March 2021.
-The meeting will serve as an opportunity for contributors to meet one another, as well as discuss basic concepts and common grounds.
+The book consists of seven parts and an introduction.
+As a collective project, the contributions are written by a diverse group of 16 scholars based in Latin America, Europe and the United States.
+An initial online meeting between the authors, editors and the coordinator took place on 8 March 2021.
+The meeting served as an opportunity for contributors to meet one another, as well as discuss basic concepts and common grounds.
+An in-person meeting is planned for March 2022 in Frankfurt am Main.
 The volume is scheduled to be published in 2023.